 Panel session to discuss HBR article; Corporate Virtualization

-Following on from our recent Harvard Business Review coverage, I’d like to invite you to join us for an online panel session – discussing practical perspectives and pragmatic insights into the trend of Corporate Virtualization.
+Following on from our recent Harvard Business Review coverage, We’d like to invite you to join us for an online panel session – discussing practical perspectives and pragmatic insights into the trend of Corporate Virtualization.

 The European Food & Beverage Market is in a state of turmoil.
 Increasingly regular headlines are being published around deficiencies in quality standards and growing contamination cases.
 The reputation and financial damage of these headlines can be critical for any business operating in an already tumultuous industry (as discussed in my previous post).